Which of Venice or Milan should you choose for a short 2-4 days visit? In this post, I help you answer this question.

 Venice or Milan: food & nightlife

-If you can afford it, you can have breakfast or lunch on the roof terrace of Danieli hotel just a few steps from San Marco, a lesser-known terrace which is open to the public.
-In the evening, Hotel Locanda Canal is well-known for its Bellini cocktails and Hotel Huereka for its gin and tonic.
+If you can afford it, you can have breakfast or lunch on the roof terrace of Danieli Hotel just a few steps from San Marco, a lesser-known terrace that is open to the public.
+In the evening, Hotel Locanda Canal is well-known for its Bellini cocktails, and Hotel Huereka for its gin and tonic.

 The best places for drinks in Milan are in the city center.
-Good places include Bar Luce, the Monkey Cocktail bar, the Doping club, the Blue Note (Jazz), the Club Milano (nightclub for the young crowd), Backdoor 43 (aka world’s smallest bar).
-The China town quarter of Milan is also packed with a variety of street food joints and bars.
+Good places include Bar Luce, the Monkey Cocktail bar, the Doping Club, the Blue Note (Jazz), the Club Milano (nightclub for the young crowd), and Backdoor 43 (aka world’s smallest bar).
+The Chinatown quarter of Milan is also packed with a variety of street food joints and bars.

 Venice or Milan: shopping